By Tim Lambert

 The Dolphin Centre opened in 1969.
 (At first, it was called the Arndale Centre).
 Also in 1969, Poole General Hospital opened.
 The Dolphin pool opened in 1974.
 Poole Lifeboat Museum also opened in 1974.
 An Arts Centre opened in 1978.
 (It was later renamed the Lighthouse).
 In 1997 Poole became a unitary authority.

+In the 21st century, Poole is still flourishing.
 Today there is a Pottery Centre in Poole, which is a thriving tourist attraction.
 Today Poole thrives on tourism.
-Poole Museum reopened in 2007.
+Poole Museum reopened in 2007 after redevelopment.
 In 2020 the population of Poole was 151,000.